 We've never had a better economy than we have today.

-Everybody's feeling pretty pumped up because we stopped a huge horrible piece of legislation.
+Everybody's feeling pretty pumped up because we stopped a huge, horrible piece of legislation.

-How do conspiracists let that happen?
+How did conspiracists let that happen?

-I mean, that that shouldn't have happened.
+I mean, that shouldn't have happened.

 And somehow, the people staved it off.

-One of the things that I think is going on in this country and has been for the longest time, is a softening of too much of our young population.
+For all this talk about jobs Americans won't do and all of that, one of the things that I think is going on in this country and has been for the longest time is a softening of too much of our young population.

 We make excuses for them when they still live at home with mom and dad when they're 35.